pythys/multi-repo-manager/README.md

 ## Roadmap

 - Switch all commands to be parallel.
+- Implement callback functions in git_manager to report on progress.
 - Implement the observer pattern with all parallel commands to buffer messages.
 - Implement the exec command.
 - Implement dynamic FTXUI interface for all commands.